ckessler2/CORA_FiniteDiff/README.md

 ### Limitations

-* Only works up to 2nd order derivatives (Jacobian and Hessian).
-3rd order should be possible, but I could not get it to work
+* Only implemented for 1st and 2nd order derivatives (Jacobian and Hessian)
 * Derivative approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts

 <hr style="height: 1px;">